-- People tend to prefer instant gratification, even when delaying would increase the gratification. - Result: People fail to follow through on plans to do things that are dreary, take effort, or cause discomfort. - E.g., people often save less than they plan - To help follow through, people look for ways to commit themselves to their plans. - E.g., worker has money taken out of paycheck before he ever sees it gage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as a license distributed with a certain product or service or otherwise on a password-protected website for classroom use.
-34
+- People tend to prefer instant gratification - Even when delaying would increase the gratification - Result: People fail to follow through on plans to do things that are dreary, take effort, or cause discomfort. - E.g., people often save less than they plan - To help follow through, people look for ways to commit themselves to their plans. - E.g., worker has money taken out of paycheck before he ever sees it

+ම් 2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for u as permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning